MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/eslz-provision-platform.md

 Teams can use templates provided by the data platform operations team to avoid starting from scratch for each asset.
 We recommend a forking pattern to automate the deployment of a new landing zone.

-For example, a data landing zone operations team requests a new data landing zone using a IT management tool or [Power Apps](https://azure.microsoft.com/products/powerapps/).
+For example, a data landing zone operations team requests a new data landing zone using an IT management tool or [Power Apps](https://azure.microsoft.com/products/powerapps/).
 Upon approval of the request, start the following workflow using parameters from the request:

 1. Deploy a new subscription for the new data landing zone.
 1. Fork the main branch of the data landing zone template to create a new repository.